This training material expands on the previously existing knowledge of charts by combining it with the SystemWeaver Path Query Language.

 - Completed the SystemWeaver Report Generation - Introductory Training.

 - Completed the Generating Charts - Introductory Training.

 - Completed the SystemWeaver Path Query Language Training.

 - Familiarity with SystemWeaver concepts such as Items, Parts and Attributes, and also with the GUI and common operations of the swExplorer.

 - An installation of the SystemWeaver client (swExplorer).

 - A training server (If the course leader has not set up a server for the class, you can set up your own server by following the instructions in Setting up a Test Server).

-- An installation of the Script Language Training sqlite training database.
-See Database for Script Language Training.
+- The Script Language Training sqlite database.
+See Database for Script Training.

 In the prerequisite training material, the basic functionality of this view was presented using the script language.
-However, combining this knowledge with the SPaQL creates new possibilities for more complexity.
-This course aims to present some of the possibilities where using the SPaQL provides a different approach to the problem.
+However, combining this knowledge with the Path Query Language creates new possibilities for more complexity.
+This course aims to present some of the possibilities where using the Path Query Language provides a different approach to the problem.
 In other words, there will be very little new material presented in this course and instead it will focus on combining previous knowledge with a different aspect of SystemWeaver.